DeepWaterIMR/ghl-gadget3/README.md

 16. Fix length-weight relationship

-    -   Make a separate document which explains the decisions behing all life history parameters and initial condiitons.
+    -   Make a separate document which explains the decisions behind all life history parameters and initial condiitons.
 Split initial sigma by sex.